Knowledgeable Help For Virginia Probate Proceedings

 If the estate has more debts than there are assets, then it is essential that debts and demands hearing is scheduled in order for the commissioner to tell you which debts must be paid and in what proportions from the assets of the estate.
 Without such a hearing, you could become personally liable for the debts of the estate if you pick and choose yourself as to which debts to pay.

 Set Up Your Free Consultation Now

 The probate process can be overwhelming for the lay person — that’s why it’s so important to have an experienced attorney in your corner along the way.
-If you find yourself in this situation, please call the Law Office of Deborah N. Arthur today at 703-278-2028 or contact us online to schedule a time for us to sit down with you to help guide you through this difficult time.
-From our office in Annandale, we help people throughout Northern Virginia.
+If you find yourself in this situation, please call the Law Office of Rebecca L. Evans today at 703-278-2028 or contact us online to schedule a time for us to sit down with you to help guide you through this difficult time.
+From our office in Springfield, we help people throughout Northern Virginia.